PHCNetworks/phc-members/README.md

 ### PHC-Members (Membership & Directory Engine) Documentation
 PHCPress is an open source membership and listing directory engine purpose built for PHCMembers application.

-- Fast setup of mebership and web directory modules.
+- Fast setup of membership and web directory modules.
 - Directory and listings manager with a web directory API.
 - Member's list, contact information and listings manager.
 - Easy app integration with views for your app.